-Broadly speaking, the included enhancements for 2015 provide a wide range of options for producers to address air quality; livestock and wildlife benefits; energy utilization improvements and efficiencies; plant enhancements that improve pasture, pollinator, wildlife, or forest habitat; soil quality; water quality; and water quantity.
-The widest range of enhancements is available in the "animal enhancement" category, and the 43 enhancements in that category aim to address a range of concerns through crop management, wildlife habitat, and forest management practices.
+Broadly speaking, the included enhancements for 2017 provide a wide range of options for producers to address air quality; livestock and wildlife benefits; energy utilization improvements and efficiencies; plant enhancements that improve pasture, pollinator, wildlife, or forest habitat; soil quality; water quality; and water quantity.
+The 2017 redesign of the program includes a direct linkage between conservation practices and enhancements, assigning new enhancement codes that link the base practice to the purpose being addressed.